griptape-ai/griptape-docs/docs/skatepark/structures.md

 [print(step.output.value) for step in workflow.output_steps()]
 ```

-And here is the beginning of our story:
+And here is the beginning of our generated story:

 > Scotty and Annie had been friends since childhood, and their bond had only grown stronger over the years.
 Scotty had always been fascinated by the ocean and its secrets, and Annie had always been drawn to its magical creatures. [...]

+## Serialization

-Workflows and pipelines can also be defined in JSON files and loaded dynamically in Python:
+Workflows and pipelines can also be defined in JSON files and loaded dynamically:

 ```json
 {